 This solution works perfectly for me and allows you to benefit from the more advanced features of the Elite range, such as Active Noise Cancellation, as well as a solid Teams experience.
 After 2 weeks of daily use, these were my findings.

-With the 370 dongle, the Elite 75t works perfectly with Teams on PC, great sound, no complaints from anyone, and I can’t hear my kids talking in the background.
-A colleague has the 65t which does pick up quite a bit of ambient noise, e.g. noisy family members talking in the same room, I’ve not had any complaints about the 75t but I suspect it is not as good as a full size headset with a boom mic.
+Overall, with the Jabra Link 370 dongle, the Elite 75t earbuds work perfectly with Teams on PC, great sound, no complaints from anyone, and I can’t hear my kids talking in the background.
+A colleague has the 65t which does pick up quite a bit of ambient noise, e.g. noisy family members talking in the same room, I’ve not had any complaints about the 75t, even when I’ve been in an open-plan office, but it’s probably not as good as a full-size headset with a boom mic.

-You can of course also use them for Teams on your phone as well, although I found I had to manually switch to them in a call otherwise it would still use the phone speakers by default.
+You can of course also use them for Teams on your phone as well.

 The 75t can be paired to 2 devices at once.
 This is a fantastic feature and I wish Apple would do this, I can listen to music from Spotify on my phone, and if a call comes in on my laptop I can answer it there.
 This works so well, you don’t have to stop music from the phone, just answer the call, the music stops, then when the call finishes the music resumes.
 There’s no need to switch headsets and being able to use two devices interchangeably is a game-changer for me.
-I have some issues however, where occasionally my phone will refuse to play anything even though the device is connected.
-If I play a sound on the PC, then for some reason the phone will then also be able to start.
-Hopefully this will be fixed in an update.
+I have some issues, however, where occasionally my phone will refuse to play anything even though the device is connected.
+If I play a sound on the PC (e.g. just changing the volume), then for some reason the phone will then also be able to start.
+Hopefully, this will be fixed in an update.

 Jabra also recently added active noise cancellation.
-It’s not quite as good as the Airpods Pro, but it’s good enough.
-Make sure you update the firmware via the app to enable this feature, since it was only added in the latest 2.0 firmware release.
-However, the 75t somehow amplifies your voice and you can even hear your heart beating when wearing them which is a bit odd, the AirProds Pro don’t suffer from this as much.
+It’s not quite as good as the AirPods Pro, but it’s good enough.
+Make sure you update the firmware via the app to enable this feature since it was only added in the latest 2.0 firmware release.
+However, the 75t somehow amplifies your voice and you can even hear your heart beating when wearing them which is a bit odd, the AirPods Pro don’t suffer from this as much.
 It also has a transparent mode so safer for cycling, running etc, and this works fine.

 The mobile app has a lot of settings, as well as soundscapes to help you concentrate or sleep (rain, wave noises etc).
 You can also choose different presets for commute, work et, as well as equaliser, so some nice features that Airpods don’t have.